 Albert J. Reiss Distinguished Scholarly Publication Award

-The American Sociological Association’s section on Crime, Law, and Deviance invites nominations for its 2017 ALBERT J. REISS, JR., DISTINGUISHED SCHOLAR AWARD.
-Given in recognition of the contributions to criminological understanding made by Albert J. Reiss, Jr., the award is presented every other year to the author(s) of a book or a series of articles published in the last five years and constituting a major contribution to the study of crime, law, and deviance.
+The American Sociological Association’s section on Crime, Law, and Deviance invites nominations for its 2019 ALBERT J. REISS, JR., DISTINGUISHED SCHOLAR AWARD.
+Given in recognition of the contributions to criminological understanding made by Albert J. Reiss, Jr., the award is presented every other year to the author(s) of a book or a series of articles published in the last five years and constituting a major contribution.
+Although a Ph.D. in Sociology is not a criterion, the work should make a clear contribution to the sociological understanding or study of crime, law and deviance.
 If suitable awardees of either type cannot be found, the Committee has discretion to give the award to an individual for a lifetime of outstanding scholarship.
 Nominations must be specific, indicating clearly both the nominee and the book or body of work.
 It must be accompanied by a specific list of the work(s) to be reviewed and a brief statement of why the work merits recognition.
 Nominators must send or arrange to have sent to the Committee chairperson five copies of the listed work.
 The Committee will review only the work that is nominated.
 Self-nominations are permitted.

 Crime, Law, and Deviance Distinguished Student Paper Award

-The American Sociological Association’s section on Crime, Law, and Deviance invites submissions for the 2017 DISTINGUISHED STUDENT PAPER AWARD competition.
-Papers may be conceptual or theoretical, addressing any topic in the sociology of crime, deviance, law or criminal justice.
+The American Sociological Association’s section on Crime, Law, and Deviance invites submissions for the 2019 DISTINGUISHED STUDENT PAPER AWARD competition.
+This award is presented every year for the best paper authored by a graduate student.
+Papers may be conceptual or theoretical, and can address any topic in the sociology of crime, deviance, law, or criminal justice.
 Submissions may be sole- or multiple-authored, but all authors must be students at the time of submission.
 Papers should be article length (approximately 30 double spaced pages) and should follow the manuscript preparation guidelines used by the American Sociological Review.
 Papers accepted for publication at the time of submission are not eligible.
-The winner will receive $500 to offset the cost of attending the 2017 ASA meeting.
-Please send nominations and requests for information to the Committee Chair, Danielle Rudes, firstname.lastname@example.org, George Mason University, Criminology, Law & Society, 4087 University Drive, Ste.
-4100, MS 6D3, Fairfax, VA 22030.
-Deadline for receipt of submissions is March 1, 2017.
+The winner will receive $500 to offset the cost of attending the 2019 ASA meeting.

 James F. Short, Jr. Distinguished Article Award